Registration & Course Questions:

 How and when are my transfer credits from my other colleges applied to my UMass Dartmouth degree?

-The awarding of transfer credit for courses taken at other institutions prior to admission is determined by the Professional & Continuing Education and dean, or designee, of the appropriate college.
+Professional & Continuing Education and the dean, or a designee, of the appropriate college will determine which transfer credits will be applied towards your UMD degree.
 The minimum acceptable grade for receiving transfer credit is a C-.

 Transfer credits are recorded on the student's permanent UMass Dartmouth record once the student is officially registered in a UMass Dartmouth course.